The Questions We Hear Most Often

-if you are a student and are new to the education system, and require an individual Student Learning Plan (SLP).
-These plans are signed and dated every school year by the student as their personal plan.
+- If you are a student, are new to the education system, and require an individual Student Learning Plan (SLP).
+These plans are reviewed, signed and dated every school year by the student as their personal plan.

-Yes, if your are unsure if you should follow the Adult or the regular (2004) graduation program.
+- If your are unsure if you should follow the Adult Graduation or the regular (2018) graduation program.

-if you are a day school student and have a letter of permission.
+- If you are a day school student and have a letter of permission from your school.